SiteGround WordPress Hosting Review – Plus Which Hosting Plan To Choose?

 - Security measures: Websites are scanned for malware and other security issues by SiteGround.
 Additional protection available through the paid SG Site Scanner add-on.

-- Post-hack clean-up services: SiteGround will not help clean up your site if it gets hacked, but will refer you to Sucuri.
+- Post-hack clean-up services: SiteGround won’t help to clean up your site if it gets hacked, but will refer you to Sucuri.

-- Data center locations: Choice of four server locations in the UK, EU, Asia and the USA.
+- Data center locations: Choice of six server locations in the UK, EU, Asia, and the US.

 - Staging sites: The top-level GoGeek plan includes a useful staging tool, but the StartUp plan doesn’t.